Jets split wild twinbill at Redllands

 The Jets finished the regular season 14-14 in conference and 30-22 overall.
-NOC Enid coach Scott Mansfield said his team should get a bye into next week's Region 2 Tournameant and won't have to participate in Thursday's feed-in tourament games at David Allen Memorial Ballpark.
+NOC Enid coach Scott Mansfield said his team should get a bye into next week’s Region 2 Tournament and won’t have to participate in Thursday’s feed-in tournament games at David Allen Memorial Ballpark.
 The schedule should be finalized either Sunday or Monday.

 The Jets pounded out 17 hits in Game 1, including home runs by Kyle Bass, Calyn Halvorson and Tanner Holliman.